Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 The hero section contains an eye-catching jumbotron slideshow with images of a variety of possible users of site.
 A mock-typing animation was added to the text overlayed on the slideshow to suggest a relation to coding (and more specifically GitHub commands).

 On med & large screens the about section contains simple, colourful flip-cards with a short title (and icons representing the theme of the title) on the front and a short summary of the feature in question on the back.
-One small screens the flip cards are replaced by a collapsing list.
+On small screens the flip cards are replaced by a collapsing list.

-The testimonials section shows a circular image of imagined couples beside a short quote from each couple.
-The button beneath each quote opens a mock Q&A with the couple (bootstrap-modal on larger screens, bootstrap-collapse on smaller screens).
+The testimonials section shows a circular image of couples beside a short quote from each couple.
+The button beneath each quote opens a Q&A with the couple (bootstrap-modal on larger screens, bootstrap-collapse on smaller screens).

 The contribute section links to this GitHub repo.
 The sign-up section is made to look like a code-editor window with mock-HTML text.